 - Sit by your cat and talk to them gently.
 You can also try singing.

-- Start the massage from a point where your cat likes to be touched.
+- Start the massage at a point where your cat likes to be touched.
 It might be under the chin, behind the ears, or near the tail.

 - Stroke your cat’s body with gentle but firm motions.

 - Keep an eye on your cat’s reactions.
 If your cat is purring, drooling, or kneading, they’re happy.

 Brushing is necessary to keep your cat’s silky coat shiny and reduce the shedding around the house.
 But grooming can be an excellent way to spoil your cat.

 In general, brushing is pleasant for cats because it removes dead hair from their coat, scratches itches, and untangles matted fur.

 The brush’s rhythmic motions can also be relaxing for your pet and put them in a good mood.